Taking a page from SimCity, UrbanFootprint pitches new tools for urban development – TechCrunch

 Partnering with Calthorpe on the project is Joe DiStefano, who serves as the company’s chief executive and was a longtime colleague from Calthorpe’s work at his eponymous urban planning firm (which was sold last May to the infrastructure development giant HDR).

-UrbanFootprint actually spun out of Calthorpe as a separate company roughly three years ago and is now looking to expand thanks to an $11.5 million investment from venture capital firms including previous investor Social Capital and new investors Valo Ventures and Radicle Impact.
+UrbanFootprint actually spun out of Calthorpe as a separate company roughly three years ago and is now looking to expand thanks to an $11.5 million investment from venture capital firms, including previous investor Social Capital and new investors Valo Ventures and Radicle Impact.

 “Businesses across every major industry are realizing that to succeed in cities, you need to understand them,” said DiStefano, in a statement.
 “By creating easy access to essential planning data and analyses, UrbanFootprint offers a new solution for anyone focused on cities or urban markets to build more efficiently and sustainably.”

-The company’s software cleans and curates datasets including open data from municipal agencies and commercially collected datasets to create a super-schema of land use across the entire United States, DiStefano says.
+The company’s software cleans and curates data sets, including open data from municipal agencies and commercially collected data sets, to create a super-schema of land use across the entire United States, DiStefano says.
 The software then serves up existing conditions based on queries for any parcel of land anywhere the UrbanFootprint software has data.

-Cities now house roughly half of the global population, and that number is expected to reach 70 percent of the world’s men, women and children over the next several decades.
+Cities now house roughly half of the global population, and that number is expected to reach 70% of the world’s men, women and children over the next several decades.
 “Just about every major issue we confront… All these things intersect in the way we shape cities and yet there’s no tool that allows people to think coherently about it,” says Calthorpe.
 “We’re a platform that allows people to understand the city itself.”

-That understanding is valuable not just for urban planners and architects, but for corporations ranging from manufacturers to health care providers.
+That understanding is valuable not just for urban planners and architects, but for corporations ranging from manufacturers to healthcare providers.

 The American Lung Association is using UrbanFootprint’s tools to understand how urban density and air quality can impact respiratory disease and health broadly, said Calthorpe.

 That’s just one example.
-The global strategy and design consultancy, Gehl, is using UrbanFootprint’s software to analyze the optimal locations for micromobility companies to place bikes and scooters in neighborhoods and how those decisions effect job accessibility and neighborhood amenities.
+The global strategy and design consultancy Gehl is using UrbanFootprint’s software to analyze the optimal locations for micromobility companies to place bikes and scooters in neighborhoods and how those decisions effect job accessibility and neighborhood amenities.

 Meanwhile, the much-maligned Northern California utility Pacific Gas and Electric is using UrbanFootprint to see how heat waves affect their infrastructure and distribution network, according to a statement from the company.